kvignos/wired-and-the-rest-api-presentation/OUTLINE.md

 # wired-and-the-rest-api-presentation

-1.0.
-Intro - WIRED
+## Intro - WIRED

-1.1.
-Around the office
+1. Around the office

-1.2.
-Website graphic
+1. Website graphic

-1.3.
-Site tour

-1.3.1.
-Homepage, curator

-1.4.
-Flowchart from mag
+1. Brief site tour: homepage, Curator

+1. What is this Flowchart you speak of?

-1.4.1.
-Best-designed city: SF
+    *  Best-designed city: SF

-1.4.2.
-Best-designed city: Manhattan
+    *  Best-designed city: Manhattan

-1.5.
-Flowchart:  Should I use the WP REST API? [not a comprehensive list!]
+1. Flowchart:  Should I use the WP REST API? [not a comprehensive list!]

-2.0.
-Integrating with a third-party?
+##  Integrating with a third-party?

-2.0.1.
-Outbrain example
+1. Outbrain example

-3.0.
-Downstream format is custom JSON?
+##  Downstream format is custom JSON?

-3.0.1.
-Apple News example
+1. Apple News example

-4.0.
-Syndicating, synchronizing, migrating?
+##  Syndicating, synchronizing, migrating?

-4.0.1.
-Betta Beta Data Getta example (credit Zack)
+1. Betta Beta Data Getta example (credit Zack)

-5.0.
-Need to POST data from external resource?
+##  Need to POST data from external resource?

-5.0.1.
-Liveblog example (credit Zack)
+1. Liveblog example (credit Zack)

-6.0.
-Need SPA?
+##  Need SPA?

-6.0.1.
-The future: Curator admin with REST API and React (credit Jake)
+1. The future: Curator admin with REST API and React (credit Jake)

-6.0.2.
-The future: Curator front end with REST API and React (credit Jake)
+1. The future: Curator front end with REST API and React (credit Jake)